ROSE 0.11.145.147

 If the enumerated input parameter list contains any stack parameters then implied stack parameters are not allowed.

-Definition at line 334 of file CallingConvention.h.
+Definition at line 243 of file Definition.h.

-const RegisterDescriptor Rose::BinaryAnalysis::CallingConvention::Definition::stackPointerRegister ( ) const
+RegisterDescriptor Rose::BinaryAnalysis::CallingConvention::Definition::stackPointerRegister ( ) const

 Property: Register for implied stack parameters.

 This property holds the register that should be used for implied stack parameters.
 For instance, on 32-bit x86 this is probably ESP, where the base address is the ESP value immediately after the call instruction.
-This property need not be defined if implied stack parameters are not possible.

-void Rose::BinaryAnalysis::CallingConvention::Definition::stackPointerRegister ( RegisterDescriptor r)
+void Rose::BinaryAnalysis::CallingConvention::Definition::stackPointerRegister ( RegisterDescriptor )

 Property: Register for implied stack parameters.

 This property holds the register that should be used for implied stack parameters.
 For instance, on 32-bit x86 this is probably ESP, where the base address is the ESP value immediately after the call instruction.
-This property need not be defined if implied stack parameters are not possible.

 size_t Rose::BinaryAnalysis::CallingConvention::Definition::nonParameterStackSize ( ) const